 In this post, you will learn about the Nigerian Navy ranks and its salary structure.
 This will help you decide whether to pursue a career there or not.
 The Nigerian Navy is one of the components of the Nigerian Armed Forces.
-In Africa, it is one of the largest navies with thousands of personnel and coast guard.
+In Africa, it is one of the largest navies with thousands of personnel and a coast guard.
 The Nigerian Navy’s motto is “Onward Together”.
 The Chief of Naval Staff is Vice Admiral Ibok-Ete Ekwe Ibas.

-Nigerian Navy Ranks
+Nigerian Navy Ranks and Meaning

 The ranking system for the commission officers are;

 While the ranking system for non-commissioned officers are;